JThor1990/MkatConditionDemography/README.md

 # Linking climate variability to demography in meerkats

 This repository contains R scripts for analyzing the relationship between climate variability and meerkat demography from our Ecological Monographs (2025) paper:
- *Linking climate variability to demography in arid environments: a study of cooperatively breeding meerkats*
+ *Linking climate variability to demography in cooperatively breeding meerkats*

 The aim of our study was to develop a mechanistic understanding of how variation in rainfall and temperature affect meerkat demography.
 Specifically, we:
 - Identified the critical period during which rainfall influences vegetation productivity at the field site.